About The Balanced Runner | About Jae Gruenke | About the Feldenkrais Method

 I founded The Balanced Runner in New York City in 2004 to bring the neuromuscular re-education techniques of the Feldenkrais Method of Movement Education to serve the needs of the running community.
 I trained three other Feldenkrais practitioners to work with runners the way I do and together we helped hundreds of runners and taught workshops to the Nike Central Park Track Club, the New York Road Runners Foundation Team for Kids, the New York Flyers, the Bridle Path Track Club, Columbia University, Williams College, and more.

-Currently based in Potsdam, Germany, I offer one-to-one consultations via Skype and in person, workshops, audio and video courses, online training camps, and training for professionals who work with runners.
-The Balanced Runner blog was nominated as one of the top running blogs in the UK in 2014 and is well-known for providing running form analysis of the elite fields in the World Marathon Majors.
+Currently based in the San Francisco Bay Area of California, I offer one-to-one consultations in person, and via Skype, workshops, audio and video courses, online training camps, and training for professionals who work with runners.
+The Balanced Runner blog was nominated as one of the top running blogs in the UK in 2015, 2016, and 2017 and is well-known for providing running form analysis of the elite fields in the World Marathon Majors.

 Working with Jae to improve my form was one of the best decisions I’ve made for my running.
 I changed not only the way I run, but how I move every day.
 This has freed me from pain that held back my running.
 My marathon times improved greatly because I improved my form and economy and eliminated painful practices that inhibited proper training.
 Not only did I take over 30+ off my time and qualify for Boston (my goal when I started working with Jae), but I re-qualified for Boston in Boston!